[Mkguild] Family part 2

 and weather worn face whose eyes missed little of what was going on around

 him.
-He hair was more gray then it’s original black and was thinning on top.
+He hair was more gray then its original black and was thinning on top.

 His clothes were well made and finely cut speaking of money well spent on it